 This includes factors such as domain authority, hosting/server speed, page load time, and other things that affect how Google crawls your site.

-I recommend using an SEO tool called SEOptimer which will give you a comprehensive overview of these technical factors in less than 2 minutes.
+I recommend using an SEO audit tool called SEO Checker which will give you a comprehensive overview of these technical factors in less than 2 minutes.